Installation - Stand alone cluster

 4. Create the docker registry credential secret

-kubectl create secret docker-registry microstream-ocir-credentials --docker-server='https://ocir.microstream.one/onprem' --docker-username='DOCKER_USER' --docker-password='DOCKER_PASSWORD
+kubectl create secret docker-registry microstream-ocir-credentials --docker-server='https://ocir.microstream.one/onprem' --docker-username='DOCKER_USER' --docker-password='DOCKER_PASSWORD'

 -